w3f/General-Grants-Program/grants/speculative/polkaeos.md

   - Implement miners(or transfer workers) push contract in EOSIO.
   - Implement the verify to the miners, include the miner fisherman.
   - Implement the miners registry process in both polkaeos and EOSIO.
+  - After this Milestone, use tools (like substrate-ui) can complete transfer state form polkaeos to EOSIO by hand)
   - $3,500

 - M5 - 3 weeks: Tools and Documentations
   - Implement the node for miners, which can do transfer work automatically.
   - Some API for polkaeos to get chain state.
   - Documentations for polkaeos.
+  - After this Milestone a miner node can be used by miner which transfer state to EOSIO and check other miner automatically. also there will be some api to help user get chain sync state by polkaeos, then we will complate all documentations need by startup testnet.
   - $5,500

 - M6 - 1 weeks: Startup polkaeos testnet
   - Launch a polkaeos testnet
+  - After this Milestone, we will make polkaeos testnet ready, start a testnet between Kusama and ENU( which is same with EOS, but more cheap, if ENU cannot work, the testnet will between a EOSIO testnet )
   - $2,000

 All the deliveriables for each milestone will be published in the open source repositories.